kristofre/dynatrace-bastion/README.md

-# Vagrant file for ACL Bastion Host
+# Provisioning for ACL Bastion Host
-This
+Inside this repository there is a provision.sh file which can be used to configure a VM for usage during the Autonomous Cloud Lab.
+The accompanying Vagrantfile can be used to automatically provision a VM as well.

-# Requirements
+# Requirements for using the Vagrant file
 Following is required to use this vagrant vm
 1. vagrant up by hashicorp (https://www.vagrantup.com/)
 2. VirtualBox (https://www.virtualbox.org/wiki/Downloads)

+# Requirements for using the provision.sh file
+None - just copy the file to a blank Ubuntu VM (tested on Xenial) and make sure it is executable

 #What it does
 Following software is installed